adamsilver/fdpb/02-a-checkout-flow.md

 ### Back Links

 As the user is moving through a linear flow, we need to consider user's needs to step back.
-The browser's back button gives users this functionality for free, but some people mistrust the browser's back button when filling out forms because of negative experiences in the past where their data is lost.
+The browser's back button gives users this functionality for free, but some people mistrust the browser's back button when filling out forms because of bad past experience where their data is lost.

-AJAX-driven and modal-heavy sites haven't helped matters here because clicking the browser's back button often goes against user's expectations[^].
+AJAX-driven and modal-heavy sites haven't helped matters here because clicking the browser's back button often goes against user's expectations[^backlink].
 Thankfully, the checkout doesn't need AJAX or modal dialogs so this isn't a problem, but we still need to ensure the browser's back button works as expected.
 Users expect the browser's back button to take them to the previous page in the state they left it in.

 However, research might show you that it's useful to include a back link within the interface itself and that users will be more inclined to trust its behaviour.
 In this case, position the link at the top left of the page (or after the submit button).
 By placing it at the top of the page, users can see that they can go back if they need to.
 And they're less likely to fill out the form before hitting back and losing their data.